yizhang-nv/torch-dynamo-demo/README.md

     return CustomModel.forward_pattern(x, config, proj, down_proj)
 ```

-Say we have a `source_pattern` that has control flow that using input as condition.
+Say we have a `source_pattern` that has a control flow that uses input as the condition.
 We can partially specialize the pattern with `source_pattern_fx = symbolic_trace(source_pattern, concrete_args={"config":Config(True, 1)})`.
 However, `replace_pattern` would complain that there is dead code in the source pattern since the graph is specialized and no one would use `config` anymore.

-Of course we can move config into `source_pattern`, and specialize it there rather than using concrete args.
+Of course, we can move config into `source_pattern`, and specialize it there rather than using concrete args.

 ```python
 def source_pattern(x, proj, down_proj):